cfull03/Cigarette-and-Drinking-Data/docs/docs/index.md

-# Health Risk Classification Using Smoking and Demographic Data documentation!
+# Cigarette and Drinking Data documentation!

 ## Description

-A simple project used to aanalyze cigarette and drinking data
+A repository where we explore with models to find answers with Cigarettes and Drinking

 ## Commands